Luminary-S/singlercr/README.md

 <!-- /TOC -->

 # 2. Procedure
-1. start "run.py" by Python3
+1. start "run.py" by Python3 in terminal
 ## 2.1.
 Sensor INFO frame
 1. start your own serial port firstly by detecting the port
 2. choose the right port in the box, then "open" it